Computer Science

 Linked Lists

 Table of Contents Singly-Linked Lists Doubly-Linked Lists Operations Exercises A linked list is a dynamic and aggregate data structure made up of a collection of nodes.
 The nodes of a linked list can store any data type and are not enforced to contain the same data type.
-A basic node structure may be defined as struct node { void *data; struct node *next; };
+A basic node structure may be defined as struct node { void *data; struct node *next; }; Singly-Linked Lists A singly-linked list, the most basic form, has a reference to the first node in the list, called the head, and a single link between each node.

 Complexity Analysis